Limiting absorption principle on manifolds having ends with various measure growth rate limits: Abstract

 \section{Abstract}

-This paper study the nature of the Laplacian on a noncompact complete Riemannian manifold with ends each of which has different limits of radial curvature at infinity.
-We shall prove the limiting absorption principle on those manifolds, from which the absolute continuity of the Laplacian follows.
-Note that our method is a classical one, that is, the integration by parts arguments.
+The purpose of this paper is to study the property of the resolvent of the Laplace-Beltrami operator on a noncompact complete Riemannian manifold with various ends each of which has a different limit of the growth rate of the Riemannian measure at infinity, in particular, focusing on the limiting absorption principle.
+As a result, we will obtain the absolute continuity of the Laplace-Beltrami operator.